Yoga darśana, yoga sādhana

 - Optionally, a short list of references (not included in the word limit)

 Please do not submit multiple abstracts; only one abstract per person will be considered.
 We will group papers into sessions with thematic continuity where possible.
-Our submission deadline is 31st October 2021.
+The submission deadline was 14th November 2021.

 For questions and information please contact: firstname.lastname@example.org